K4Lok/100-Days-Web-Development/Notes/Day-100/README.md

 # The end of 100 Days
 > This is the end of the 100 Days web development learning process.
-I'm learning anything new today, just do a overview or rewind on what I've learn in general.
+I'm not learning anything new today, just do a overview or rewind on what I've learnt in general.

 ---